OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 >
 > `wget https://github.com/OpenVidu/openvidu/releases/download/v{VERSION}/openvidu-server-{VERSION}.jar`</br>

-Go to [Using your own certificate](/deployment/custom-certificate#for-a-jar-binary-of-openvidu-server) to add your certificate to the JAR instead of using the self-signed default one (which will launch a security warning on the user's browser).
+Go to [Using your own certificate](#using-your-own-certificate) to add your certificate to the JAR instead of using the self-signed default one (which will launch a security warning on the user's browser).

 #### 9. Finally check your server

 You can connect to OpenVidu dashboard through `https://YOUR_OPENVIDU_SERVER_MACHINE_PUBLIC_IP:4443` (authorization is `OPENVIDUAPP:YOUR_SECRET`).
 Make sure you allow TCP and UDP inbound connections to your machine!

 To connect your application to OpenVidu Server, use the same URL `https://YOUR_OPENVIDU_SERVER_MACHINE_PUBLIC_IP:4443`.
 To learn more, this scenario is exactly the same as portrayed [here](/deployment/deploying-aws#connecting-your-external-app-to-cloudformation-openvidu-server).

+---

 ## Server network requirements